GPUOpen-Tools/compressonator/README.md

   * Manual mode to flip views

-Recent additions and changes
+Recent 3.0 additions and changes
 ------------------------------------------------------
-v3.0 features

 * Model Mesh Optimization for obj and gltf 2.0 files
   * 3D triangle mesh optimization that improves on existing mesh preprocessing techniques